carlosmmatos/fal-con-24/labs/lab2/README.md

 ```

 #### View all the 'ansible' lab VMs in our environment

+The previous filter showed us all AWS assets, let's take a look at all the 'ansible' lab vm's in the environment.

 ***Recomment the previous line*** and uncomment the following line in the `demo.falcon_discover.yml` file: